JimmyKenMerchant/RaspberryPi/README.md

 ## Installation

-**Guide for Installtion On Raspbian command line (Linux Bash)**
+**Guide for Installation On Raspbian command line (Linux Bash)**

-* In advance, prepare FAT32 formatted SD Card as a boot media.
+* In advance, prepare FAT32 formatted SD card as a boot media.
+Several ways are introduced to format FAT32 SD card online, even by video.
 If you haven't installed Git, a open source version control system, install Git to your operating system.

 ```bash
 # Do as Superuser, Install Git